• Skip to primary navigation

 Make-Ahead

 This casserole can be assembled the day before.
 Shred the cheese and layer it with the chiles.
-Mix together the eggs and milk (keep in a separate container) and in the morning; heat the oven, pour the egg/milk mixture over the cheese in the casserole dish, pop it in the oven and go back to enjoying your Christmas morning until it’s done.
+Mix the eggs and milk (keep in a separate container) and in the morning; heat the oven, pour the egg/milk mixture over the cheese in the casserole dish, pop it in the oven, and go back to enjoying your Christmas morning until it’s done.

 Chili Relleno Casserole